-See Note 2 to our unaudited condensed consolidated financial statements as of August 31, 2023 included in this quarterly report for information about pending and recently adopted accounting pronouncements.
+See Note 2 to our unaudited condensed consolidated financial statements included in this quarterly report for information about pending and recently adopted accounting pronouncements.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 We maintain a mix of variable-rate and fixed-rate debt and our primary market risk exposure for these financial instruments relates to fluctuations in interest rates, which include changes in the U.S. Treasury, SOFR, and other similar reference rates.
 For our variable-rate debt, our primary exposure is in interest expense.